meilisearch/documentation/learn/advanced/language.md

 - **Any language that uses whitespace to separate words**
 - **Chinese** 🇨🇳 (through [Jieba](https://github.com/messense/jieba-rs))

-We aim to provide global language support, and your feedback helps us [move closer to that goal](/guides/advanced_guides/tokenization.md#improving-our-language-support).
+We aim to provide global language support, and your feedback helps us [move closer to that goal](/learn/advanced/language.md#improving-our-language-support).
 If you notice inconsistencies in your search results or the way your documents are processed, please open an issue on our [GitHub repository](https://github.com/meilisearch/MeiliSearch/issues/new/choose).

+If you'd like to learn more about how different languages are processed in MeiliSearch, see our [tokenizer documentation](/reference/under_the_hood/tokenization.md).

 ## Improving Our Language Support